mdsol/mauth-client-ruby/README.md

 ## Protocol Versions

 The mauth V2 protocol was added as of v5.0.0.
 This protocol updates the string_to_sign to include query parameters, uses different authentication header names, and has a few other changes.
 See this document for more information: (DOC?).
-By default mauth client will sign requests with both V1 and V2, sign responses with only the version used in the request, authenticate requests with only the highest version of the protocol present, and authenticate responses with only the highest version of the protocol present.
+By default MAuth-Client will authenticate incoming requests with only the highest version of the protocol present, and sign their outoging responses with only the version used to authenticate the request.
+By default MAuth-Client will sign outgoing requests with both the V1 and V2 protocols, and authenticate their incoming responses with only the highest version of the protocol present.
-If the `sign_requests_with_only_v2` flag is true all requests will be signed with only the V2 protocol (responses will still be signed with whatever protocol used to authenticate the request).
-If the `authenticate_with_only_v2` flag is true then MAuth Client will reject any request that does not use the V2 protocol.
+If the `sign_requests_with_only_v2` flag is true all outgoing requests will be signed with only the V2 protocol (outgoing responses will still be signed with whatever protocol used to authenticate the request).
+If the `authenticate_with_only_v2` flag is true then MAuth-Client will reject any incoming request or incoming response that does not use the V2 protocol.